-What you should do when you want to cancel auto insurance policy is to let the company know that you are canceling.
-Please make sure that you provide a specific date; it helps you avoid being totally uninsured for a certain period, time, term.
+What questions do car insurance companies ask when canceling and what should do when you want to cancel auto insurance policy?
+Most importantly, let the company know that you are canceling, and make sure that you provide a specific date. which helps you avoid being totally uninsured for a certain period, time or term.
 The cancellation request will be sent to you, and all you have to do is to put your signature.
 It is recommended that you carefully check the document before signing it.
 Some companies may require you to provide valid proof that you indeed have another coverage before they can approve the cancellation.
 If you’ve financed your car, the dealer needs the updated policy information because valid proof of insurance is required in the purchase contracts.

 Credit History Still Matters

-There are some credit card issuers who offer free credit score checking, but in most cases, you need to pay for the service.
-Unlike credit score, the risk score for insurance-related matters will not be available for you, but both probably indicate the same thing which is financial stability.
-If you are currently in the market to purchase auto insurance, and it turns out that you have quite unusual activity on your credit history within only a certain time frame, you can wait until one month to allow the credit activity to go back to its usual condition.
+Unlike a credit score, the risk score for insurance-related matters will not be available for you to review, but both probably indicate the same thing which is financial stability.
+If you are currently in the market to purchase auto insurance, and it turns out that you have quite unusual activity on your credit history within a certain time frame, you can wait until one month to allow the credit activity to go back to its usual condition.
 If you cannot keep the credit score stable, prepare yourself to pay a more expensive premium fee.